-One needs an income-producing property and ready to be sold to perform the exchange for commercial multifamily investments.
+To perform the exchange for commercial multifamily investments, one needs an income-producing property and ready to be sold.
 This could be anything from the available choices, including small medical office buildings, strip retail centers, 1-4 unit rental property, and rental condos.

 Is the capital gain you’re seeking to defer worth it?

-Minimizing taxes can be a good hack, yet it is not always advisable for all cases.
+Minimizing taxes can be a good hack, but it’s not always advisable for all cases.
 Take note that a capital gain of $50,000 below is just one small part to focus on.
 The 1031 investment often takes the value from downstream restrictions and sets up the exchange.